 Financial Technology (M.S.)

 The Master of Science in Financial Technology (M.S.
 Fintech) is designed to meet the growing demand for professionals who can harness advanced business analytics, technology solutions and financial services skills to address existing business problems.
 Skills developed in the program will allow students to create new opportunities for small to global enterprises in information-rich environments including Fintech, Insurtech, Medtech, and Regtech.
 Students must complete 36 credits to fulfill all degree requirements.
-The program will be available both in-person and online and can be completed on a full-time or part-time basis.
+The program will be in-person and can be completed on a full-time or part-time basis.

 All students must take the following required courses: FNCE 5710, 5711, 5712, 5720; OPIM 5512, 5513, 5603, 5604.

 The remaining credits come from electives.
-The following electives have been approved for meeting degree requirements: FNCE 5313, 5352, 5721, 5722, 5757; OPIM 5272, 5500, 5501, 5509, 5514, 5671, and any 5000-level business course.
+The following electives have been approved for meeting degree requirements: FNCE 5352, 5353, 5721, 5722, 5757; OPIM 5272, 5501, 5509, 5514, 5671.
 Additional courses may be used to meet degree requirements with the consent of the program director.

+Accelerated Master of Science in Financial Technology (FinTech)

+Prospective undergraduate UConn students must apply to the Accelerated Master of Science in Financial Technology Program through the online pre-graduate application through the Graduate School once they have successfully completed 54 undergraduate credits.
+The pre-graduate application is in addition to The Graduate School's formal application process and does not guarantee admission.

+Undergraduate students receiving a grade of B or better in FNCE 5711 and OPIM 5603 who are admitted into the UConn Graduate School may apply these six credits toward both the undergraduate and M.S. plans of study.
+To complete the M.S.
+FinTech degree, students admitted to the Accelerated Masters are required to complete 30 credit hours, having completed six of the required credits to attain admission to the M.S.
+FinTech program.

 Genetic Counseling (M.S.)